 Early in the twentieth century, Gübelin's father, Eduard Gübelin, Sr., recognized the need for scientific analysis of gemstones to support the jewelry industry.
 In 1902 the French chemist Auguste Verneuil had developed a method known as flame fusion to create synthetic ruby.
 This innovation was no mere laboratory experiment.
-By 1907 Verneuil had turned his lab into a full scale production facility and was turning out 1,000 kg of synthetic corundum.
+By 1907 Verneuil had turned his lab into a full scale production facility and was turning out 1,000 kg of synthetic corundum per year.
 The jewelry industry needed to be able to certify natural gemstones.

 The Gübelin family established the Gübelin Gem Lab and young Eduard joined the family firm in 1932.
 During his studies with Prof. Hermann Michel in Vienna, he had developed an interest in the study of inclusions in gems and their significance for the identification of gemstones.
 It became a lifelong interest and led to his greatest contributions to gemological science.

 Dr. Gübelin became a leading expert on gemstone inclusions and photomicrography.
 He published a number of important books and hundreds of articles in scholarly and popular journals.
-His best known books include Internal World of Gemstones: Documents from Space and Time (1974); and Photoatlas of Inclusions in Gemstones (1986), co-authored with gemologist John Koivula.
+His best known books include Internal World of Gemstones: Documents from Space and Time (1974) and Photoatlas of Inclusions in Gemstones (1986), co-authored with gemologist John Koivula.

-Dr. Eduard J. Gübelin - Beryl Collection
+Dr. Eduard J. Gübelin's Beryl Collection

 Dr. Gübelin died in 2005, just a few days short of his 92nd birthday.
 The Gemological Institute of America (GIA) has acquired his gemstone collection for the benefit of the profession.

 Reproduction (text or graphics) without the express written consent of GemSelect.com (SETT Company Ltd.) is strictly prohibited.